What language is used in Kipina?

 How do you teach character?
 Is this not something that parents should be teaching their children?

 Our teachers create an environment where character education is infused in the daily activities of Kipina children.
-Core virtues of empathy, responsibility, respect, perseverance, kindness, compassion and resilience are taught through the use of literature, role play, self modelling and appreciation.
+Core virtues of empathy, responsibility, respect, perseverance, kindness, compassion and resilience are taught through the use of literature, role play, self modeling and appreciation.

 Aren’t these children too young to be able to count and learn their letters?
 Shouldn’t they just be playing?